hylu-dev/hylu-blog/content/posts/osu_banner.md

 ## Animating

 Animating was pretty simple, I only animated the positions of the characters and props with a subtle rotation to *Mocha's* head to give her a little bit more life as well as the beach ball.
-The rotation is really the coolest part as it suddenly gives the 2D scene a lot more depth.
+Seeing the rotations in the final render really adds a cool depth to what is otherwise a very 2D compositiion.

 ![Animating](/img/osu/banner/animating.gif)

-Last thing to do was pop in a final render and we're done!
+Last thing to do is crank out final render and we're done!

 > Well, almost.
 I had to convert it to a gif and do some optimizing to make it fit as a banner.
 As per usual, the online tool ezgif is overpowered.
-In general, I converted it to a banner sized gif, removed duplicate frames at the beginning and end, extended the final frame duration so the loop isn't too distracting, remove some in between frames to save space, and ran their optimizer to reduce the file size (around .94mb seems to be the sweet spot to not get auto-compressed).
+In general, I converted it to a banner sized gif, removed duplicate frames at the beginning and end, extended the final frame duration so the loop isn't too distracting, removed some in between frames to save space, and ran their optimizer to reduce the file size (around .94mb seems to be the sweet spot to not get auto-compressed).
 Now we have a finished animated Osu banner!